Redleaf23477/CF-FriendlyPrint/README.md

 Compatible with most problems, tutorials and blog entries on codeforces.

+## Installation

+1. Download and extract the extension from the [release page](https://github.com/Redleaf23477/CF-FriendlyPrint/releases/tag/v0.1.0).
+2. Go to `chrome://extensions` in chrome (simply type it in the address bar).
+3. Turn on developer mode.
+Then press "Load unpacked" button.
+4. Select the extracted folder(name of the folder should be `CF-FriendlyPrint-0.1.0` by default).
+5. You've finished installing the extension!

+(I found a [blog](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/) that explains how to install extensions in detail and with pictures.
+Hope it helps!)

 ## How to Use

 Friendly-print is only supported on codeforces problem set problems (problems in gym are not supported), tutorials (tutorials of regular codeforces rounds only), and blog entries.